Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ]
 ```

-Graphql comes with an api browser similar to django's browsable api that you can use to test your queries and mutations.
-If you do not want to use it, you can set the `graphiql` parameter to False.
+GraphQL comes with an API browser, [GraphiQL](https://graphiql-test.netlify.app/typedoc/), that is similar to Django's browsable API where you can use to test your queries and mutations.
+This is done with the `graphiql` parameter of the `.as_view()` method.
+However, if you do not want to use it, you can set `graphiql` to `False`.
 The fourth import statement ```from djql.schema import schema``` is the schema that we will use to create our queries.
 Create a `schema.py` file in your project directory or your app directory.
 Django's csrf_exempt decorator is used to allow API clients to POST to the graphql endpoint we have created.